Voter Registration

 As a designated voter registration agency, FAA staff (which includes contractors) must offer customers the opportunity to register to vote every time staff help a customer with any of the following types of transaction:

-All FAA locations must provide the Voter Preference Question (DES‑1231A) form and the Arizona Voter Registration (DES‑1232A) form.
-All FAA locations must ensure that the current Arizona Voter Registration (DES‑1232A) form is available.
-FAA Offices need to keep a sufficient supply of the DES‑1231A and DES‑1232A forms on-hand for the completion of covered transactions.
+All FAA locations must provide the Voter Preference Question (DES‑1231A) form, the Arizona Voter Registration Form (DES‑1232A), and Federal Voter Registration form.
+All FAA locations must ensure that the current DES‑1232A forms and Federal Voter Registration forms are available.
+FAA Offices need to keep a sufficient supply of the DES‑1231A, DES‑1232A forms, and Federal Voter Registration forms on-hand for the completion of covered transactions.

-The Arizona voter registration form has an identifying code S 00 A. This code tells County Recorders and the Arizona Secretary of State that the form originated from a DES location.
+The DES-1232A form has an identifying code S 00 A. This code tells County Recorders and the Arizona Secretary of State that the form originated from a DES location.

 FAA staff help customers in-person and remotely.
 Remote transactions include over the telephone and through the Health‑e‑Arizona Plus (HEAplus) portal.